tedtran6/Gold-ETF-Correlation-Analysis.ipynb/README.md

 # Gold-ETF-Correlation-Analysis.ipynb
 This is a python analysis of correlating gold ETFs in the stock market.
 An HTML file is provided for interactive charts.
+The gold ETFs used were JNUG, JDST, NUGT, DUST, and GLD.

+## Exchange Trade Funds
+An Exchange Traded Fund (ETF) is a security that tracks a stock index.
+These securities are regularly traded like regular stock on the market.

+  **NUGT:** Direxion Daily Gold Miners Index Bull 3X Shares.
+This is a 3x leveraged bet on the Arca Gold Miners Index.

+  **JNUG:** Direxion Daily Junior Gold Miners Index Bull 3X Shares This is a 3x leveraged bet on the Market Vectors Junior Gold Miners Index.
+  These are often more small cap firms.

+  **NUGT:** Direxion Daily Gold Miners Index Bear 3X Shares.
+This is an inverse 3x leveraged bet on the Arca Gold Miners Index.

+  **JNUG:** Direxion Daily Junior Gold Miners Index Bear 3X Shares.
+This is an inverse 3x leveraged bet on the Market Vectors Junior Gold Miners Index.
+  These are often more small cap firms.

 ## Notes
+This is not a trading strategy, it's just an analysis on the correlation between some stocks.

+I used the plotly library to create my charts.

 below are some photos of the charts created.